Extreme E: Nico Rosberg's team fastest from Lewis Hamilton's amid dramatic first qualifying at Desert X Prix

 Qualifying is split across two time trials, with aggregate timing in play to determine Sunday's semi finals and final, and the first on Saturday morning proved hugely dramatic.

-Stephane Sarrazin, who competed in the 1999 French GP and is a veteran in sportscars, rolled his Voloce Racing car in the third run of the session.
+Stephane Sarrazin, who competed in the 1999 French GP and is a veteran in sportscars, rolled his Veloce Racing car in the third run of the session.

 The crash meant that British team-mate Jamie Chadwick could not complete her lap and leaves the team's participation in the second qualifying round in doubt with significant car repairs required.